 Data validation is your first line of defence against bad data.
 It restricts what users can enter into cells — dropdown menus, number ranges, date limits, and custom rules that catch errors before they corrupt your analysis.
+Already have messy data?
+Start with the data cleaning guide first, then add validation to prevent future issues.

 Basic Validation: Dropdown Lists